trueos/trueos-docs/trueos-handbook/pico.rst

 This section lists the currently known bugs with Pico use:

 * **Audio:** Pulse Audio has a random issue with freezing upon *client* initialization.
-A bugfix is forthcoming.
+A workaround has been implemented, but please refer to :ref:`Report a bug` if any additional audio issues are encountered.